 - 2 cups blueberries

-- Preheat oven to 350 degrees F
+- Preheat oven to 350°F

-- Cream butter and sugar until light and fluffy
+- In the bowl of your electric mixer, cream butter and sugar until light and fluffy.

-- Pour ½ batter into tube pan.
+- Pour ½ of the batter into your prepared pan.

 - Add 2 tablespoons flour to the blueberries to toss to coat them.